China milk antitrust probe may be step towards consolidation

 "They have to boost local consumption before they can proceed with the consolidation more smoothly," said one retail analyst at a regional brokerage, who was not authorised to speak to the media.

-As part of this consolidation, China Mengniu Dairy Co Ltd signed a second takeover deal in a month in June to buy Carlyle-backed Yashili International Holdings Ltd in a deal worth about HK$12.5 billion ($1.6 billion) as part of a plan to expand its milk powder business.
+As part of this consolidation, China Mengniu Dairy Co Ltd (2319.HK) signed a second takeover deal in a month in June to buy Carlyle-backed Yashili International Holdings Ltd (1230.HK) in a deal worth about HK$12.5 billion as part of a plan to expand its milk powder business.

 On Wednesday, China's official Communist Party mouthpiece, the People's Daily, said foreign and local players were equal before the law but that foreign brands should not raise prices frequently without regard to the law and abuse their competitive advantage.